masc-ucsc/docs/docs/pyrope/07-typesystem.md

 val = 3          // val has 3 bits (0sb011 all the numbers are signed)

-val = 300        // compile error, '300' overflows the maximum allowed value of 'val'
+val = 300        // error: '300' overflows the maximum allowed value of 'val'

 val = 1          // max=1,min=1 sbits=2, ubits=1
 assert val::[ubits] == 1 and val::[min] == 1 and val::[max] == 1 and val::[sbits] == 2